theRealDijida/pacmn/install-server.md

 ## Install $Pac Masternode Script

-Next we will install the $Pac Masternode software from the offical $Pac Github Repository.
+Next, we will install the $Pac Masternode software from the offical $Pac Github Repository.

-Copy and Paste the following into your terminal.
-This will pull down the installer script for the $Pac MN process (paccoind) as well as the Sentinel process (more on this later).
-Clicking the copy icon will automatically copy this onto your clipboard.
+The next command will pull down the installer script for the $Pac MN process (paccoind) as well as the Sentinel process (more on this later).
+Clicking the copy icon will automatically copy this onto your clipboard, then paste into your terminal.

-**Note** If you can't see all of the text above, scroll horizontally.
+**Note** If you can't see all of the text above, you may need to scroll side-to-side (horizontally).

 <div class="example" >$Pac MN Installer (click copy icon)